Sheepheerd/nixos-box64-binfmt/README.md

 }
 ```

-Then you may start installing x86 packages, not that hardware acceleration hasn't been tested, and steam doesn't seem to work as of now:
+Then you may start installing x86 packages, note that hardware acceleration hasn't been tested, and steam doesn't seem to work as of now:

 ```nix
 # configuration.nix